piccolo-orm/piccolo/docs/src/piccolo/schema/advanced.rst

 Generally there are two ways to define your own column types:

-* Create a subclass of an existing column type.
+* Create a subclass of an existing column type; or
 * Directly subclass the :ref:`Column <ColumnTypes>` class.

 Try to use the first method whenever possible because it is more straightforward and